Fast Lattice Polygons using PPL

 27

-The lattice sub-polygons of the polar \(P^2[1,1,2]\) polytope
+The lattice sub-polygons of the polar \(P^2[1,1,2]\) polytope.

-A tuple of lattice polytopes.
+OUTPUT: a tuple of lattice polytopes

 EXAMPLES: